gw383/fpl-pipeline/README.md

-# Fantasy Premier League ELT Pipeline
+# Fantasy Premier League Data Pipeline

 A data engineering project that ingests Fantasy Premier League API data into SQL Server, transforms it using dbt, ready for analytics.